Reasoning: Propaganda, Conspiracy, Failed Fact Checks

 Analysis / Bias

 Editorially, they promote conservative policies such as anti-immigration, anti-abortion, and anti-gay marriage positions.
-They also frequently rail against Planned Parenthood such as this, 10 Disturbing Facts from Planned Parenthood’s (Late) Annual Report.
-Finally, The National Post occasionally promotes conspiracy theories such as this: EXCLUSIVE: CCP-Linked Firm Targets U.S. Schoolkids With Chinese ‘Morality and Values’, Shows CCP Military Parades in Schools.
-While elements of this article are true, the author claims “In light of coronavirus, virtual learning is the only remaining avenue for the CCP to turn American school children into 21st century little red guards”, which simply is not supported by evidence.
-This is a conspiracy theory.
+They also frequently rail against Planned Parenthood, such as this 10 Disturbing Facts from Planned Parenthood’s (Late) Annual Report.
+Finally, The National Post occasionally promotes conspiracy theories such as this: EXCLUSIVE: CCP-Linked Firm Targets U.S. Schoolkids With Chinese ‘Morality and Values,’ Shows CCP Military Parades in Schools.
+While elements of this article are true, the author claims, “In light of coronavirus, virtual learning is the only remaining avenue for the CCP to turn American school children into 21st century little red guards”, which is not supported by evidence.
+In this case, the author creates a conspiracy theory.

 Failed Fact Checks